SeismicGames/sg-monitoring/README.md

 This Puppet module builds a complete monitoring/stats solution on a single machine.

+This module requires [sg-uwsgi] (https://github.com/SeismicGames/sg-uwsgi) to be in your Puppet modules location.

 ## Module Description

 There are a lot of Puppet modules out there for individual pieces to build a